 So lovely ...now what could I do with that?

-Then home again to help with pumpkin carving, my daughter loves Halloween, and now she is 14 she is getting to scare me quite a lot too!
-But we love to carve pumpkins and decorate the house, and although things will be different this year we can still have fun.
+Then home again to help with pumpkin carving, my daughter loves Halloween, and now she is 15 she is getting to scare me quite a lot too!
+But we love to carve pumpkins and decorate the house.

 So with that in mind I though I would go all batty and show you how to paint a bat.
 This was also requested a while ago by a radiographer friend of mine, Bats are incredible creatures and have led us to remarkable technological breakthroughs.
 I have a lot to be grateful to radiographers for so this one is for them x

 First find a bat image, I like to have them in full flight so I can capture their wings too.

 As with all paintings , we are now in the planning stage, so you need to have a plan, but at the same time be prepared to be flexible, ( gosh i sound like a politician !)

 So I decide I need to use masking fluid on the 'ribs' of the wings.

 Leave it to dry, to test if it is dry lightly touch it with your finger

 And if none comes off on your finger you are good to go.

 Now I am going to start on the face of the bat.
 I start with the tiny eyes.